anranLi515/AnranLi.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am currently the Research Fellow at Nanyang Technological University with Prof. Yang Liu.
-I received my Ph.D degree from the School of Computer Science and Technology, University of Science and Technology of China, under the supervision of Prof. Xiang-yang Li and Prof. Lan Zhang.
+I am currently the Research Fellow at Nanyang Technological University with Prof. [Yang Liu](https://personal.ntu.edu.sg/yangliu/).
+I received my Ph.D degree from the School of Computer Science and Technology, University of Science and Technology of China, under the supervision of Prof. [Xiang-Yang Li](http://staff.ustc.edu.cn/~xiangyangli/index.html) and Prof. [Lan Zhang](https://cs.ustc.edu.cn/2020/0706/c23236a460088/pagem.htm).

 My research interests focus on task-oriented data quality assessment for large-scale datasets, federated learning and mobile computing.